kettleswordfang/trailerparkmod/README.md

 *Everything works?*
 + might play a little with the items that get spawned in the RVs
-+ could be spawning a little too often?
++ does it spawn on the map enough? too much? i dunno
 + the monsters that spawn there probably need balancing
 + is that wall type okay for the shelter? i don't know if i like it
 + things should spawn in the dumpsters, but they don't yet